The Philosophy Section's speaker series highlights local philosophers and their work. LBC credit is available for students who attend these talks!

 More talks will be announced soon!

-The 2015 conference will be our fifth annual conference.
+The 2017 conference will be our seventh annual conference.
 Look for a call for papers soon.

 The EMU Philosophy Club is a university-recognized social organization dedicated to the discussion of philosophy.
 Students from all fields and disciplines are welcomed.
 For more information, check them out on Facebook.